 How Quarterly Became A Platform For Empowering Creative Entrepreneurs

-I recently discovered that Magic is Art created a thirty second video promoting his Quarterly subscription.
+We recently discovered that Magic is Art created a thirty second video promoting his Quarterly subscription.
 I loved it.

 You can see it here: